 The People and Culture Directorate has responsibility for administering job evaluation at CQUniversity.
 This includes:

 - Maintaining responsibility for CQUniversity's Job Evaluation system, ensuring all policy requirements are met and that the process is fair and equitable.

 - Supporting the process of job analysis ensuring position holders, positions supervisors and Executive Deans/Head of Divisions have access to people trained in job analysis.

-- Advising on the structural and strategic fit of a job ensuring that there is strategic congruence of jobs across the University and that any role overlap is identified and where deemed unnecessary eliminated.
+- Advising on the structural and strategic fit of a job ensuring that there is a strategic congruence of jobs across the University and that any role overlap is identified and where deemed unnecessary eliminated.

 Why are jobs evaluated?

 Jobs are evaluated to establish internal relativities and to determine appropriate classification levels.

 Jobs are evaluated using a number of job evaluation tools including:

 - Alignment with CQUniversity classification descriptors

 - Alignment with Typical Activities and Organisational Responsibilities documents